Versioning

 Note

-Versioning is a S3 API feature and is also called Bucket Versioning, the data protection it gives when enabled is still enforced if the Swift API is used.
+Versioning is a S3 API feature and is also called Bucket Versioning, the data protection it gives when enabled is still enforced when using the Swift API.

 Versioning concept

-Versioning is a means to keep multiple variants of a object in the same bucket.
-You can use it to store multiple versions of an object to preserve, retrieve and restore every version of objects stored in your bucket.
+Versioning is a means to keep many variants of an object in the same bucket.
+You can use it to store many versions of an object to preserve, retrieve and restore every version of objects stored in your bucket.

 This means that you can get you data back from accidental user actions such as a deleted object or application failures.

-If you delete a object instead of permanently delete the object a DeleteMarker is set on the object.
-If you overwrite a object instead of overwriting it a new version of the object is uploaded and the original is preserved as a version.
+If you delete an object instead of permanently deleting the object it sets a DeleteMarker on the object.
+If you overwrite an object instead of overwriting it a new version of the object gets stored and the original preserved as it’s own version.

-If you list the objects in a bucket it can still says the bucket is empty even though there are objects still stored in the bucket since there might be older versionsing of a object that is not displayed due to DeleteMarkers.
+If you list the objects in a bucket it can still says the bucket is empty even though there are objects still stored in the bucket since there might be older versioning of an object that is not displayed due to DeleteMarkers.

-A bucket cannot be permanently deleted until all objects is deleted, with versioning that means deleting all object versions.
+A bucket cannot be permanently deleted before deleting all objects, with versioning that also means deleting all versions of all objects.

-Versioning is disabled by default on buckets and needs to be enabled.
+Versioning is not enabled by default on buckets and thus needs to activated.

 Using versioning